nextcloud/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 ClamAV runs in one of three modes:

-* Daemon (Socket): ClamAV is running on the same server as ownCloud.
+* Daemon (Socket): ClamAV is running on the same server as Nextcloud.
 The ClamAV daemon, ``clamd``, runs in the background.
 When there is no activity ``clamd`` places a minimal load on your system.
 If your users upload large volumes of files you will see high CPU usage.

 * Daemon: ClamAV is running on a different server.
-This is a good option for ownCloud servers with high volumes of file uploads.
+This is a good option for Nextcloud servers with high volumes of file uploads.

-* Executable: ClamAV is running on the same server as ownCloud, and the ``clamscan`` command is started and then stopped with each file upload.
+* Executable: ClamAV is running on the same server as Nextcloud, and the ``clamscan`` command is started and then stopped with each file upload.
   ``clamscan`` is slow and not always reliable for on-demand usage; it is better to use one of the daemon modes.

 Daemon (Socket)
-  ownCloud should detect your ``clamd`` socket and fill in the ``Socket`` field.
+  Nextcloud should detect your ``clamd`` socket and fill in the ``Socket`` field.
 This is the ``LocalSocket`` option in ``clamd.conf``.
 You can run ``netstat`` to verify::